shd101wyy/Walley0.2/README.md

 Toy language is a lisp dialect written in Python 2.7.5 ......
 Well now in JavaScript and Python version has been stopped
 Well....
 It cannot be regarded as lisp dialect cuz I did not learn lisp very well
-It does not support "Macro" now cuz.... idk what macro really is ..... so hard...
-XD
-The whole language is like Scheme
+The whole language is like Scheme and has some js py style
 	./----
 		toy
 		init.py